cucumber/common/cucumber-expressions/README.md

     I have 42 cukes in my belly

-When this text is matched against the expression, the `{n}` parameter would get the value `"42"`, which is passed as an argument [Step Definition](../docs/step-definitions.md) body.
+When this text is matched against the expression, the string `"42"`, is passed as an argument to the [Step Definition](../docs/step-definitions.md) body.

 (The [standard library](../docs/standard-library.adoc#implementations) list indicates what Cucumber implementations currently support Cucumber Expressions).